 401(k) Plan Rollover to a Traditional IRA

 A direct rollover to an IRA is not subject to any withholding tax.
-However, once every twelve months, a 401(k) plan participant that can satisfy a plan triggering event, may engage in an indirect rollover.
+However, once every twelve months, a 401(k) plan participant who can satisfy a plan-triggering event, may engage in an indirect rollover.

 One thing to consider, in the case of an indirect rollover, a 20% withholding tax would apply even if you intended to roll it over later to another retirement plan.
 If you do roll it over and want to defer tax on the entire taxable portion, you’ll have to add funds from other sources equal to the amount withheld.
 Note – the 20% withholding tax does not apply to direct rollovers.